lhami/flavor-fetcher/README.md

 # Sensory Descriptor Identifier

-This tool was created by Chreston Miller, a researcher at Virginia Tech, to identify words with flavor-descriptive meanings in food reviews and other texts.
+This tool was created by Chreston Miller, a researcher at Virginia Tech, to identify words with flavor-descriptive meanings in English-language food reviews and other texts.
 It is based on the archetecture described by Intuition Engineering in the article ["Deep learning for specific information extraction from unstructured texts"](https://towardsdatascience.com/deep-learning-for-specific-information-extraction-from-unstructured-texts-12c5b9dceada).
 The results on whiskey reviews have been published in ["Sensory Descriptor Analysis of Whisky Lexicons through the Use of Deep Learning"](https://doi.org/10.3390/foods10071633).
 Significant changes to streamline and standardize preprocessing have been made by Leah Hamilton, a fellow author and current maintainer of this repository.
 Email [Chreston Miller](mailto:chmille3@vt.edu) if you want code to identically reproduce the results of the Foods paper.

 Programmed in Python using the deep learning backend keras, this package includes a set of whiskey reviews from [Whiskycast](https://whiskycast.com/tastingnotes/), [WhiskyAdvocate](https://www.whiskyadvocate.com/ratings-and-reviews/), [The Whiskey Jug](https://thewhiskeyjug.com/), and [Breaking Bourbon](https://www.breakingbourbon.com/bourbon-rye-whiskey-reviews-sort-by-review-date) with manually-annotated examples of flavor-descriptive and flavor-nondescriptive adjectives and nouns, a trained neural network to predict the descriptive or nondescriptive status of a token in context, and code to use the trained network to tag all tokens in the example dataset as descriptive or nondescriptive.